-A staged approach to change will be provided via policies, methods, and rules that enables people and communities to undertake adaptive management to continue to provide for their social, economic and cultural wellbeing in the short term while:
+A staged approach to change enables people and communities to undertake adaptive management to continue to provide for their social, economic and cultural wellbeing in the short term while:

-- a. considering the values and uses when taking action to achieve the attribute^targets^for the Short Term and 80-year water quality objectives from Table 3.11-1 are met by maintaining or improving freshwater quality within the Waikato and Waipa Rivers in Table 3.11-1 catchments and their Sub-catchments; and - b. recognising that further contaminant reductions will be required within in some Sub-catchments by subsequent regional plans and signalling anticipated future management approaches that will be needed to meet Objective 1.
+- a. considering the values and uses identified in section 3.11.1 when taking action to achieve Objectives 1 and 3 the attribute^ targets^ for the Waikato and Waipa Rivers in Table 3.11-1; and - b. recognising that further contaminant reductions will be required by subsequent regional plans and signalling anticipated future management approaches that will be needed to meet Objective 1.